pkgw/worklog-tools/README.md

 ### cite_stats

+These are statistics relating to refereed publications and their citations.
 The fields within this group are:

 * `day` — the numerical day of the month of the median date when citations